-Apple MacBook flexgate repair costs $350-$400, depending on your MacBook model.
-We provide professional MacBook display repair services at affordable prices.
-We can fix the Apple flexgate issue on the same day.
+Apple MacBook flexgate repair costs $299 for 13" model and $399 for 15" model.
+We can fix the MacBook Pro backlight problem caused by the flexgate issue on the same day.

 MacBook flexgate refers to the design flaw of the MacBook screens manufactured in 2016-2017.
 The backlight cables are prone to be broken due to extended stretch.